pnkraemer/probdiffeq/README.md

 ### Stiffness

 * If your problem is stiff, use a a `dense` implementation in combination with a correction scheme that employs first-order linearisation; for instance, `ts1` or `slr1`.
-Zeroth-order approximation and isotropic/blockdiag factorisations often fail for stiff problems.
+These first-order methods, if used in conjunction with an integrated Wiener process prior, are known to be $A$-stable:

+> Tronarp, F., Kersting, H., Särkkä, S., & Hennig, P. (2019).
+Probabilistic solutions to ordinary differential equations as nonlinear Bayesian filtering: a new perspective.
+Statistics and Computing, 29(6), 1297-1315.

+* If your problem is a discretised semilinear PDE, try an integrated Ornstein-Uhlenbeck prior.
+The combination of IOUP + first-order linearisation is $L$-stable (thus also $A$-stable):

+> Bosch, N., Hennig, P., & Tronarp, F. (2023).
+Probabilistic exponential integrators.
+Advances in Neural Information Processing Systems, 36, 40450-40467.

+Often, IWP priors are still more effective than IOUP priors because the transition parameters are considerably cheaper to compute.
+Still, good priors matter.

+* Zeroth-order approximation (`ts0`, `slr0`) is neither $A$- nor $L$-stable, so do not use them for stiff problems.
+Relatedly, solvers in isotropic and blockdiagonal factorisations are also not $A$- nor $L$-stable, even if one uses IOUPs or first-order linearisation.
+Though for only mildly stiff problems, like the Brusselator perhaps, blockdiagonal factorisations in combination with first-order linearisation may still deliver acceptable performance.

-* If your problem is stiff and high-dimensional: try first-order linearisation with a block-diagonal factorisation.
+* If your problem is stiff **and** high-dimensional:
-If that does not work: good luck ;) Probabilistic solvers for problems that are stiff *and* high-dimensional are a bit of an open problem.
+Probabilistic solvers for problems that are stiff and high-dimensional are a bit of an open problem as of writing this.
+Try combining blockdiagonal factorisations with first-order linearisation, which may yield satisfactory results, but do not expect to outperform non-probabilistic solvers for stiff high-dimensional equation (eg those that exploit sparsity in Jacobians).

 ### Filters vs smoothers
 As a rule of thumb: